flycat0101/gpu-viv6-andy/driver/ReadMe_Android.txt

             |
             +---coypbit              : Copybit driver for Android
             |
-            +---hwcomposer           : HWC driver for Android
+            +---hwcomposer0          : HWC driver for Android
             |
-            +---hwcomposer_v1        : HWC driver for Android Jellybean 4.2 and later
+            +---hwcomposer1          : HWC driver for Android Jellybean 4.2 and later
+            |
+            +---hwcomposer2          : HWC driver for Android N, 7.0 and later
             |
             \---gralloc              : gralloc driver for Android